AVAILABLE NOW — Retail Banking VR Training Bundle

 Within a VR module, learners are able to react to curated situations and then replay their reactions to get first-hand feedback.
 Verizon has used this tool to train its frontline employees on challenging situations such as snap-and-grab robbery and telephone customer service.

 Because of the advantage of teaching soft skills in VR, it’s useful not just for upskilling and reskilling frontline workers, but for training managers on how to be better, more empathetic leaders.
-Within the environment of a VR headset, where it’s safe to make mistakes and learn from them, managers practice communication skills, how to handle difficult conversations, how to de-escalate a charged situation, and how to better manage for diversity and inclusion (link).
+Within the environment of a VR headset, where it’s safe to make mistakes and learn from them, managers practice communication skills, how to handle difficult conversations, how to de-escalate a charged situation, and how to better manage for diversity, equity, and inclusion.

 VR can lower employee training costs